Characterization of the multimode nature of single-photon sources based on spontaneous parametric down conversion: Theoretical model of the heralded single-photon source

-We will consider two different possible applications of the heralding mechanism: one where we condition on the occurrence of a click, but not on the precise time of the click, and one, where we keep track of the specific detection \end{widetext} time and the associated timing of the heralded signal photon in the state $\rho_{A|t_c}$.
-In the first case, we consider the weighted average output state
+We will consider two different possible applications of the heralding mechanism: one where we condition on the occurrence of a click, but not on the precise time of the click, and one, where we keep track of the specific detection time and the associated timing of the heralded signal photon in the state $\rho_{A|t_c}$.